MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-faq.md

 ---

 # FAQ for Developing in AL

-This topic contains a number of frequently asked questions and answers to these questions.
+This topic contains some of the frequently asked questions we get from developers about coding in AL and answers to these questions.

 <br>
 <details><summary><b>How do I get started?</b></summary>